JINhuaqing/jinhuaqing.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html
-modified: 2025-09-28
+modified: 2025-11-27
 ---

 I am **Huaqing Jin**.
-I am an assistant professor in the [Department of Statistics and Data Science](https://www.stat.tsinghua.edu.cn/en/info/1023/1475.htm) at Tsinghua University.
+I am an [assistant professor](https://www.stat.tsinghua.edu.cn/en/info/1023/1475.htm) in the [Department of Statistics and Data Science](https://www.stat.tsinghua.edu.cn/en/info/1023/1475.htm) at Tsinghua University.

 Before that,
 I was a postdoc in the